kilipan/nasin-toki/README.md

 ## phrases
 Since toki pona has a very minimalist lexicon, all the content words cover broad semantic fields.
 To specify what we are talking about, we can build multi-word *phrases*.
 In general, a phrase consists of a main content word, the **head**, and zero or more additional content words, the **modifier(s)**.

 The head is the main thing we are talking about, while the modifiers further specify the head's (usually very broad) semantic field.
 We can always remove any modifiers from a given phrase without changing that it *could* refer to the same thing as before, but it becomes less specific by doing so.
+(Exception: modification with `ala`, see below.)

 Example:
 In `tomo waso` ("bird-house"), the word `tomo` is the head while `waso` modifies it.